chiragdaryani/food-vision-efficientnet/Readme.md

 In this project, our aim is to construct neural network models to perform classification of images into one of the 101 categories as defined in the Food101 dataset.

-Our goal is to beat the original Food101 paper's results with 10% of data.
+Our goal is to beat the original Food101 paper's results with only 10% of data.

 We're going to perform the following with TensorFlow: